yassine-hamoudi/labri/_pages/positions.md

 The positions include all the social benefits of a usual French contract (health insurance, public transport expenses, paid leave, etc.).

 ### Applications for Undergraduate / Master students
 We can offer internships for undergraduate or master students.
-Applicants should have a strong mathematical background and some basic knowledge about quantum information.
+Applicants should have a strong mathematical or computer science background and some basic knowledge about quantum information.

 <br>